jedypod/nuke-config/doc/README.md

 - [Anchor / Pointer](/doc/anchor_pointer.md) - A simple system for creating hidden input pointer nodes that auto-connect to anchors.
 - [Labeler](/doc/labeler.md) - A simple widget for modifying the label knob of the selected node(s).
 - [Backdropper](/doc/backdropper.md) - A tool for creating and modifying backdrop nodes.
+- [Find Replace](/doc/find_replace.md) - A simple tool to find and replace strings in nodes.

 ## ToolSets
 - PlanarProjection - Reconciles points from 3d to 2d